netbeast/docs/chapters/advanced/chain_events.md

 var netbeast = require('netbeast')
 netbeast('presence').if(function (p) {
     // this function is evaluated everytime presence
-    // event happens – if we return true then is executed return p === 'on'
+    // event happens – if we return true `then` function runs return p === 'on'
 }).then(function () {
     netbeast.success('Someone came!')